Logan Ryan: 2016 season

-Ryan finished the 2016 season with a then-career-high 92 combined tackles (74 solo), 11 pass deflections, two interceptions, a sack, and a forced fumble in 16 games and 13 starts.
+Ryan finished the 2016 season with 92 combined tackles (74 solo), 11 pass deflections, two interceptions, a sack, and a forced fumble in 16 games and 13 starts.
 He started six games as the outside cornerback with Malcolm Butler and started seven games as nickelback.

-The Patriots finished atop the AFC East with a 14–2 record.
-On January 14, 2017, Ryan started at nickelback in the Divisional Round of the playoffs against the Texans and collected seven combined tackles, three pass deflections, a sack, and intercepted a pass attempt by Brock Osweiler in the 34–16 victory.
-Three weeks later, Ryan started in the Super Bowl LI — the first Super Bowl start of his career — and recorded six combined tackles as the Patriots defeated the Atlanta Falcons 34–28 in overtime after trailing by 25 points in the third quarter.
+The Patriots finished atop the AFC East with a 14–2 record and qualified for the playoffs.
+Ryan started at nickelback in the Divisional Round of the playoffs against the Texans and collected seven tackles, three pass deflections, a sack, and intercepted a pass attempt by Brock Osweiler during the 34–16 victory.
+During the AFC Championship Game against the Pittsburgh Steelers, Ryan had a team-high nine tackles and a pass deflection in the 36–17 victory as the Patriots advanced to Super Bowl LI.
+In the Super Bowl against the Atlanta Falcons, he made the first Super Bowl start of his career and recorded six tackles as the Patriots won 34–28 in overtime after trailing by 25 points in the third quarter.

 Tennessee Titans

 2017 season

 On March 10, 2017, the Tennessee Titans signed Ryan to a three-year, $30 million contract with $12 million guaranteed and a signing bonus of $2 million.

-Ryan was named the Titans' starting cornerback, opposite Adoree' Jackson, to begin the regular season.
-Ryan made his Titans debut in the season-opening 26–16 loss to the Raiders and recorded a tackle and forced a fumble.
-Two weeks later, Ryan had a season-high six solo tackles and a season-high three pass deflections, as the Titans defeated the Seahawks 33–27.
+He was named the starting cornerback, opposite Adoree' Jackson, to begin the regular season.

+Ryan made his Titans debut in the season-opening 26–16 loss to the Raiders and recorded a tackle and forced fumble.
+Two weeks later against the Seahawks, Ryan had six tackles and a season-high three pass deflections in the 33–27 victory.

+During a Week 6 36–22 victory over the Colts on Monday Night Football, Ryan had three tackles and two pass deflections.
+Three weeks later against the Ravens, he recorded six tackles and two pass deflections in the 23–20 victory.
+In the next game against the Cincinnati Bengals, Ryan had four tackles and a pass deflection during the 24–20 victory.

+During Week 11 against the Steelers on Thursday Night Football, Ryan recorded a season-high eight combined tackles and a pass deflection in the 40–17 road loss.
+Two weeks later against the Texans, he had six tackles and two pass deflections before leaving the eventual 24–13 victory with a concussion.

-Ryan finished his first season with the Titans with 62 tackles, a forced fumble, and 11 pass deflections in 15 games and starts.
+Ryan finished his first season with the Titans with 62 combined tackles, a forced fumble, and 11 pass deflections in 15 games and starts.
 The Titans finished second in the AFC South with a 9–7 record and qualified for the playoffs.
-In the Wild Card Round, the Titans played the Chiefs, where Ryan had three solo tackles during the narrow 22–21 road victory.
-During the Divisional Round against his former team, the Patriots, Ryan had 12 tackles (10 solo) in the 35–14 road loss.
+During the Wild Card Round against the Chiefs, Ryan had three tackles in the narrow 22–21 comeback road victory.
+In the Divisional Round against his former team, the Patriots, Ryan had 12 tackles during the 35–14 road loss.